 Another common feature used in visual novels is the dual-protagonist system, where a game has two protagonists giving different perspectives on the story.
 C's Ware's EVE Burst Error in 1995 introduced a unique twist to the system by allowing the player to switch between both protagonists at any time during the game, instead of finishing one protagonist's scenario before playing the other.
 EVE Burst Error often requires the player to have both protagonists co-operate with each other at various points during the game.
 Chunsoft's Sound Novels such as Machi (1998) and 428: In a Blockaded Shibuya (2008) develop this concept further, by allowing the player to alternate between the perspectives of several or more different characters, making choices with one character that have consequences for other characters.
 428 in particular features up to 85 different possible endings.

 Other genres of video games tend to use the presentation of visual novels as a medium for conversation between characters.
-Notable examples include the Professor Layton, Ace Attorney and Shin Megami Tensei: Persona series as well as various tactical role-playing games.
-The codec conversations in the Metal Gear series is presented similarly to a visual novel.
+Notable examples include adventure games like Professor Layton and Ace Attorney, RPG's like the Persona series, and various tactical role-playing games.
+The codec conversations in the Metal Gear stealth games also presented similarly to a visual novel.

-The interactive storytelling mechanics largely associated with the visual novel genre have also found their way into some popular Western titles in recent years, including adventure games such as Heavy Rain and The Walking Dead, and RPG's such as Alpha Protocol and BioWare's Mass Effect and Dragon Age series.
+Visual novel style interactive storytelling mechanics have also found their way into some popular Western titles in recent years, including adventure games such as Heavy Rain and The Walking Dead, and RPG's such as Alpha Protocol, The Witcher series, and BioWare's Mass Effect and Dragon Age franchises.
+However, due to the greater effort required by the higher-budget production values, the interactive storytelling in these games have only just begun scratching the surface of a visual novel style non-linear narrative structure.